 Don’t Hate the Player, Hate the Game

-Between Tactical Social Media and SF Worship, it’d be easy to assume I hate social media gun and tactics personalities.
+It’d be easy to assume I hate social media gun and tactics personalities.
 Surprisingly, I don’t.
 Because I don’t think they’re to blame for this.
 We are.

 Ex-CIA guys teaching you solo room clearing knows you’ll never use it.
 I suspect that if they had their way, they may never teach it again.
 However, they’ve got a living to make and they spent a couple decades in a sector that left with skills that aren’t marketable to the civilian world outside of a gun range.
 They have to get boots on their tiles somehow.
 They’ve got a car loan and a mortgage.
 Just like Hulk Hogan, if he wants that paycheck he’s not allowed to break character.